ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch06_Dictionaries/Lessons/15_bonus_dictionary_comprehensions.md

 dictionary such that for each index `n`, the key is `list1[n]` and the value is `list2[n]`.

-We can use a loop the want we've done thus far:
+We can use a loop the way we've done thus far:

 ```python
 keys = ["a", "b", "c", "d", "e"]